kairosity/mp3-snapathon/README.md

 #### Form Validation Messages
 Alongside the Flash messages, the Materialize library has some great in built form validation messages that are delivered to the user to tell them what is expected of them when filling out the various forms on the site.
-This catches smaller formatting issues withou relying on flash message or page reloads.
-All validations are expanded on in greater depth in the testing.md doc.
+This catches smaller formatting issues without relying on flash message or page reloads.
+All validations are expanded on in greater depth in the testing documentation.

 #### Deletion Confirmation Modals
 If a user chooses to delete their account, or an image they have entered into competition, they are prompted to first confirm